connexcs/docs/docs/global.md

     This section does not have a corresponding view from within individual Customers.

 ## SIP User Authentication
 View status of all SIP Users.
+See **[SIP User Authentication](https://docs.connexcs.com/customer/auth/#ip-authentication)** for configuration details.

+Alternate location(s):

-Also found under Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Alerts
+* Customer :material-menu-right: [Customer Name] :material-menu-right: Auth
+* Carrier :material-menu-right: [Carrier Name] :material-menu-right: Auth